Dancing On Ice 2020: Who are the contestants?

 TV presenter Barrymore is known for presenting shows such as Strike It Lucky, My Kind Of People and My Kind Of Music.

-He said of joining Dancing On Ice: “I’m looking forward to meeting Holly and Phil.
+Dancing On Ice will be his TV comeback, and he said of joining the show: “I’m looking forward to meeting Holly and Phil.
 I’m very excited … it’s performance time!”

 – Lisa George

-The Coronation Street actress will be switching the cobbles for the ice rink.
+The Coronation Street actress will be swapping the cobbles for the ice rink.

-She is best known for playing Beth Tinker on the ITV soap, a role she has held since 2011.
+She is best known for playing Beth Tinker in the ITV soap, a role she has held since 2011.

 She said: “I haven’t been on the ice for about 40 years.
 Yesterday was my first session on the ice.
 It was good, I really enjoyed it, I didn’t fall.
 I was a bit scared, I was quite nervous.